Can Ajax rise again after raft of summer exits?

 Frenkie de Jong, Matthijs de Ligt, Kasper Dolberg, Hakim Ziyech, Donny van de Beek and more have all left for big clubs and for big money.
 A glance through the ins and outs over the last five years and you'll see Ajax is not a club which stands still.

-Yet the departure of three-time title-winning Erik Ten Hag for Manchester United was a body blow.
+Yet the departure of three-time title-winning Erik ten Hag for Manchester United was a body blow.
 So was the loss of Brazilian forward Antony, who followed his coach to Old Trafford in acrimonious circumstances.

 Lisandro Martinez had already gone to Manchester.
 And right-back Noussair Mazraoui had left for Bayern Munich.